hwayne/learntla-v2/docs/core/nondeterminism.rst

 To fully represent all of these possible error states, we'd have to include a *lot* of information in our specification: the authorization policies, reserve policies, the CI process, checkout code, etc. Not to mention all of the other possible errors!
 This is a *lot* of work, and if the resource checkout is only a small part of our workflow, then it's a lot of work that *could* have been spent on studying the bigger picture.

-This is where nondeterminisim is really useful.
+This is where nondeterminism is really useful.
 We don't *need* to put in the details for all those errors.
 We only need to say the assignment succeeds, *or* there's an error:

 ::